List of Kamen Rider Ex-Aid characters: Masamune Dan

 After being cleared of all charges and Kuroto and the Bugsters complete Kamen Rider Chronicle in the present, Masamune reclaims his position as Genm Corp.'s CEO and commercially releases the game so he can mass-produce its Gashats, release them worldwide, and turn its players into data.
 To further his plans, he also reprograms Kamen Rider Chronicle's final boss, Gamedeus, to obey him.
 When CR develop the means to defeat Gamedeus and end Kamen Rider Chronicle, Masamune absorbs the Bugster, transforms into Gamedeus Cronus (ゲムデウスクロノス, Gemudeusu Kuronosu), and causes a citywide epidemic, but Poppy Pipopapo and Parad sacrifice themselves to extract Gamedeus from Masamune and allow the Gamer Riders to defeat them.
 Despite this, Masamune commits suicide by subjecting himself to the Kamen Rider Chronicle Master Gashat's virus, taking it with him to prevent the Riders from freeing the game's victims.

 In the V-Cinema, Kamen Rider Ex-Aid Trilogy: Another Ending, Kuroto revives Masamune to force him to help the former develop Zombie Chronicle in order to destroy the universe and serve as a host for Black Parad.
 Masamune later frees himself and attempts to stop Kuroto, but is fatally wounded in battle against his son.
-Before he dies, Masamune tells Kiriya Kujo the truth of how the former and Kuroto were driven to madness before giving Kujo his Buggle Driver II.
+Before he dies, Masamune tells Kiriya Kujo the truth of how the former and Kuroto were driven to madness before giving Kiriya his Buggle Driver II.

 During the events of the two-part web-exclusive special Kamen Rider Gemn: The Presidents, after an artificial intelligence called the Ark revives Kuroto, who infects ZAIA Enterprise CEO Gai Amatsu with the Bugster Virus, Masamune emerges from Amatsu as a Bugster and fights Kuroto to stop him from using Gemn Corp. for malicious intent.
 However, Amatsu convinces the Dans to reconcile and the pair return to the digital world in peace.